KarlFarrugiaIcon/OreillyKatas2023/README.md

 - General Purpose Storage Account
 - Azure DNS

-While this is not the most performant for the forecasted user base, we do not expect a huge amount of traffic in the initial roll out either.Therefore, we foresee this to be viable in the beginning.The below diagram depicts the infrastructure set up at this point
+While this is not the most performant for the forecasted user base, we do not expect a huge amount of traffic in the initial rollout either.
+Therefore, we foresee this to be viable in the beginning.
+The below diagram depicts the infrastructure set up at this point

 ![Technical Architecture MVP 1](Images/TechnicalImplementation/MVP1-Katas.png)